 In the case where you do not know the exact date of your last menstrual period or if you have not had a regular menstrual cycle, the doctor estimates the foetal age through ultrasound imaging.
 Parameters like the crown-rump length and the foetal sac measurements give an idea about the rough age of the foetus.
 Based on the foetal age, the expected delivery date is given by the doctor.

-Pregnancy due date calculation is a rough estimate of the likely date at which the baby can be born.
+If you’re wondering – ‘How to calculate my due date’, understand that pregnancy due date calculation is a rough estimate of the likely date at which the baby can be born.
 Only 5% of babies are born exactly on the due date, while all others are born a few days before or after it.
-The inaccuracy of LMP date and the variation in the exact date of fertilisation are factors influencing the difference in the actual delivery date and the expected due date.
+The inaccuracy of the LMP date and the variation in the exact date of fertilisation are factors influencing the difference in the actual delivery date and the expected due date.

 The anxiety around the due date is a very normal feeling among pregnant women.
 The due date that the doctor provides usually gives an approximate time frame for all the preparations towards delivering the baby.
 Weeks, months or trimesters are often used to quantify the stage of pregnancy and you can choose any method that you find convenient.

 What Happens if Labour Is Too Early or Too Late?

 There are many cases in which labour may come too early before your due date or the due date may be surpassed, with no signs of labour.
 There are certain steps or precautions that your doctor can take.